franroldans/tfm-franroldan-wav2pix/README.md

 We used [Caltech-UCSD Birds 200](http://www.vision.caltech.edu/visipedia/CUB-200.html) and [Flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) datasets, we converted each dataset (images, text embeddings) to hd5 format.

 We used the [text embeddings](https://github.com/reedscot/icml2016) provided by the paper authors

+We used our own dataset of youtubers, which each sample consists on a quadruplet of (speech, cropped face image, bounding box, full frame).

 **To use this code you can either:**